 Also remember that the speed of ADSL is greatly affected by the distance to your exchange - if you’re miles away you won’t hit the top speeds.

-And as mentioned, Virgin Media cable is only available in the areas where Virgin has installed lines.
+And as mentioned, Virgin Media fibre is only available in the areas where Virgin has installed lines.
 Probably not an issue in many places across London, but there can still be ‘not-spots’ in between.